12 min read Personal Development

 The Science Behind Habit Formation

-Your brain is a pattern-recognition machine designed for efficiency.
-When you repeat a behavior in the same context, your brain builds neural pathways that make the behavior more automatic.
-This is called neuroplasticity—your brain's ability to rewire itself based on experience.
+My brain is a pattern-recognition machine designed for efficiency.
+When I repeat a behavior in the same context, my brain builds neural pathways that make the behavior more automatic.
+This is called neuroplasticity—my brain's ability to rewire itself based on experience.

 🧠 The Habit Loop